Newsletter December 2016 e

 Landscape in Dischma Valley – Switzerland

 The year is coming to an end.
-Maybe also for you a dense year full of events that might be good or also difficult – where the supposedly difficult or bad things often need a little time to reveal the good in them.
-It’s the quality of time that sometimes makes you feel like you’re waking up in a spinning clothes dryer.
-Things are turned upside down, the old gives way – more or less voluntarily – to the new.
-In this time it is all the more important to regularly take time for yourself.
-Especially silence – a commodity which is becoming more and more rare and therefore more precious – needs to be cultivated: Meditation, yoga, Qi Gong, Jin Shin Jyutsu, walks in the forest or letting yourself be carried away by the sounds of the sound bed.
-All of this helps us to trust our A.I. (body intelligence) in difficult situations, to remember our strength and to be able to act from our center.
+Perhaps it’s also been a dense year for you – full of events, some uplifting, others challenging.
+Often the seemingly difficult things need time to reveal their hidden gifts.
+Time feels like a spinning dryer lately: everything upside down, old ways giving way – willingly or not – to the new.
+In such phases, it becomes all the more important to pause and take time for yourself.
+Especially silence – an increasingly rare and precious resource – deserves attention.
+Meditation, yoga, Qi Gong, Jin Shin Jyutsu, forest walks, or simply letting yourself be carried away by the sound bed: these practices help us trust our body intelligence, reclaim our strength, and act from our center.

 Is Soy Healthy?